SysKitTeam/docs-point/installation-and-configuration/deploy-to-azure/install-syskit-point-on-azure-vm.md

 ### Connect to Office 365

-Click the **Connect to your tenant** link to connect SysKit Point to your Office 365 tenant. **You need to provide the Office 365 global admin account.** This account will be used for collecting all the data from your environment and for the continuous autodiscovery of new resources.
+Click the **Connect to your tenant** link to connect SysKit Point to your Office 365 tenant. **You need to provide the Office 365 global admin account.** This account will be **used only for the initial setup** and Point **does not store any passwords** you present here.

-{% hint style="warning" %}
-**Please note!**
-Office 365 Global Admin credentials are only needed when configuring SysKit Point for the first time.
-{% endhint %}

-**Please note that this can be any global admin account**; it doesn’t have to be the account you will use in the future to log in to the application.

-{% hint style="success" %}
-**SysKit Point** uses modern authentication methods and **does not store any passwords or accounts** you present here.
-{% endhint %}

 When you first connect to your tenant, SysKit Point will request permissions needed to collect data from your Office 365 environment.